-Landbay is a peer to peer lending site developed around simplicity, safety and ease of use.
-Investors money is lent to experienced Buy to Let landlords whose tenanted houses have low loan to values (67% LTV average) and rental coverages at a minimum of 125% of the mortgage payment.
-I’ve been lending for 15 months now and I’m happy.
-Read on for more..
+Landbay was a peer to peer lending site developed around simplicity, safety, and ease of use.
+Investors’ money was lent to experienced Buy to Let landlords whose tenanted houses had lower loan to values (70% LTV average) and rental coverages at a minimum of 125% of the mortgage payment.
+I continue to happily lend through Landbay.

 - Safer peer to peer lending option

 - Loans secured by buy-to-let property owned by experienced landlords

 - Interest accrues instantly upon investment, even if your money was in the queue

 - Zero defaults